sreramk/dag_process_exec/README.md

 ## Future work

 This project can be generalized to help with any devOps tasks, and even extended to a complete job scheduling system.
+As it includes a custom pipelining library built using  `subprocess.Popen`